davidjamesstone/glupe/getting-started.md

   `$ dev/glupe-scaffold.sh gov my-gov`

-2. Once you have the project scaffolded on the command line to start the server run:
+2. Once you have the project scaffolded, on the command line to start the server run:

   `npm start`